-- Organizations attract, capture & retain the support of relevant Interested Parties they depend upon for their success.
+- Organizations attract, capture and retain the support of relevant Interested Parties they depend upon for their success.

 - People are essential resources within the organization.
 Performance of the organization is dependent upon how People behave within the system in which they work.

-- Within an organization, People become engaged & aligned through a common understanding of the quality policy & the organization's desired results.
+- Within an organization, People become engaged and aligned through a common understanding of the quality policy and the organization's desired results.

-- A QMS is most effective when all employees are Competent & apply skills, training, education & experience needed to perform their roles & responsibilities.
+- A QMS is most effective when all employees are Competent and apply skills, training, education and experience needed to perform their roles and responsibilities.

 - It is the responsibility of top management to provide opportunities for people to develop these necessary Competencies.

-- Awareness is attained when people understand their responsibilities & how their actions contribute to the achievement of the organization's objectives.
+- Awareness is attained when people understand their responsibilities and how their actions contribute to the achievement of the organization's objectives.

 - Context of the organization.

-- Needs & expectations of customers & other relevant interested parties.
+- Needs and expectations of customers and other relevant interested parties.

 - Quality Management System.

-- Organizations should determine & provide resources required for establishment, implementation, maintenance & continual improvement of the QMS.
+- Organizations should determine and provide resources required for establishment, implementation, maintenance and continual improvement of the QMS.